NDTA-EN/NDTA-EN/README.md

 I am currently studing Data Science and A.I. at Leeds Beckett Universit; this account serving as a record of my coding journy, including small beginner programs and larger projects.

+Before attending LBU, I studied a access to HE computing course at Leeds City College, where i learned cpp and the basics of databases.
+Allowing me to gain knowlage on some of the tools requied in the future.
 <!--
 **NDTA-EN/NDTA-EN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.